Flagsmith/flagsmith/readme.md

 ## Features

 - **Feature flags**.
-Release features with confidence through phased rollouts.
+Release features with confidence through phased roll-outs.
 - **Remote config**.
 Easily toggle individual features on and off, and make changes without deploying new code.
 - **A/B and Multivariate Testing**.
 Use segments to run A/B and multivariate tests on new features.
 With segments, you can also introduce beta programs to get early user feedback.